 Cytec Industries Inc. (CYT:US) is among the companies poised to grab sales from BPA makers.
 Cytec has seen more interest in its saturated polyester used in BPA-free can linings, said Jodi Allen, a spokeswoman for the Woodland Park, New Jersey-based coatings maker.

 Food makers also are packaging more products in plastic pouches, which are more appealing to young consumers, Sanford C. Bernstein’s Howard said.

 Still, beverage makers aren’t joining the move to eliminate BPA voluntarily.
 Coca-Cola Co.
-(KO), the world’s largest soft drink maker, isn’t changing its can linings, said Petro Kacur, a spokesman for the Atlanta-based company.
-PepsiCo Inc. (PEP), the world’s largest snack-food maker, referred questions to the Grocery Manufacturers Association, a Washington-based industry group, which said BPA is safe for use in food packaging.
+(KO:US), the world’s largest soft drink maker, isn’t changing its can linings, said Petro Kacur, a spokesman for the Atlanta-based company.
+PepsiCo Inc. (PEP:US), the world’s largest snack-food maker, referred questions to the Grocery Manufacturers Association, a Washington-based industry group, which said BPA is safe for use in food packaging.

 Global carbonated soft-drink sales were $175.1 billion in 2010, twice as much as canned food, according to data compiled by Bloomberg Industries.

 About 4.7 million metric tons of BPA valued at about $8 billion will be produced this year, one-quarter in the U.S., according to a report by GlobalData, a London-based publisher of business intelligence.
 Three times as much BPA goes into polycarbonate plastics -- used in items ranging from plastic bottles to DVDs -- as is used to make epoxy resins for can linings and other applications.